 “Cory got down on one knee and proposed!”
 Bilger later relayed.
 “He said, ‘This is a very special place for us we met here and have some of our greatest memories here.
 I can’t think of anywhere better to ask you to marry me.’
 So, of course, I said, ‘Yes!’ and started bawling!”

 Bilger added, “he really did pick the best place to propose!
 It was definitely a great day for us!
 I’m still on Cloud Nine!”

 The couple is considering a wedding day in September 2012.

 Bilger is employed as a career services job developer at YTI Career Institute and Keys works as a technician at the Edwin L. Heim Co.

-Photos by Cindy D. Meixel, photo editor (top), and Becky J. Shaner, alumni relations assistant
+Photos by Cindy Davis Meixel, photo editor (top), and Becky J. Shaner, alumni relations assistant